sclaussen/apex/README.md

-## Macros
+## Feed A, B, C, and D

+In summary I've programmed the four Feed macros on the Apex as follows:
+- Feed A: Feed mode: Mysis, et al
+- Feed B: Wave mode: Demo mode
+- Feed C: Siphon mode: Siphon out the display tank
+- Feed D: Maintenance mode: Most subystems are off

 ### Feed A: Feed

 - Note: The Feed-Timer is used for auto-feeding pellets via the Neptune AFS.
 The Feed A macro is used for feeding the fish manually with mysis, et al.  The auto feeding mechanism is a super set of the manually feeding mechanism.
-  - Feed virtual outlet
+- Utilizes the **Feed** and **MP40-Feed** virtual outlets and the **MP40-Feed** Profile
 - 15 minutes
-  - MP40s MP40-Feed (15% Nutrient)
+- MP40s MP40-Feed (10% Nutrient)
 - Powerheads off
 - Radions 100%
 - Dependency chain (for Feed A or Feed-Timer)
   - Feed-Timer ON -> Feed ON
   - Feed A ON -> Feed ON
   - Feed ON -> MP40 MP40-Feed, Powerheads OFF, Radions 100%
   - Feed-Timer ON -> Feed-AFS ON

+**Feed** Virtual Outlet
 ```
 Fallback OFF
 Set OFF